-David M. Max is a litigator with a focus on securities and antitrust law, in matters before both federal and state courts.
-David has also worked on a variety of other litigation matters, covering contractual, employment and professional malpractice issues, in sectors including the financial industry, cable television, pharmaceuticals, news media and energy.
+David M. Max is a complex commercial litigator with a focus on securities and antitrust law, in matters before both federal and state courts.
+David has also worked on a variety of other litigation matters, covering contractual, employment, bankruptcy and professional malpractice issues, in sectors including the financial industry, cable television, pharmaceuticals, news media and energy.

 - Teva, the global pharmaceutical company headquartered in Israel, and its US subsidiary Actavis, in defending a number of antirust class actions.